 A horizontal data governance framework (the overall common European data space), providing a set of rules applicable to different types of data and different contexts of data re-use, consisting of both legislative and non-legislative elements.
 This framework will inform the second pillar of the strategy, which is the creation of common European data spaces at the sectoral level.

-The common European data spaces are meant to support the aggregation of data from across Europe, both for the public sector and for businesses, and make them available for the development of new products and services, leveraging cloud infrastructures where needed.
+The common European data spaces are meant to support the aggregation of data from across Europe, both for the public sector and for businesses as well as for science, and make them available for the development of new products, services and science expertise, leveraging cloud infrastructures where needed.
 The notion of common European data spaces includes four dimensions:

 the necessary IT systems (digital industrial and personal data platforms);